2-REC/unity-state-engine/README.md

 	* Delete the instantiated prefab in the *Hierarchy* panel.
 3. Create the **game graph manager** prefab:
 	* Instantiate the provided `GameManager` prefab.\
-		The prefab should already have a `GameStateManager` prefab set for its `Game State Manager` porperty, as well as a `GameStateController` script component attached to it.[*]
+		The prefab should already have a `GameStateManager` prefab set for its `Game State Manager` porperty, as well as a `GameStateController` script component attached to it.\
+		The `GameStateController` component in instantiated prefabs will be replaced by an overridden script for game states requiring specific actions or behavior.
 	* Set the `GameManager` prefab properties:
 		* Set the `GameDataManager` prefab for the `Game Data Manager` property (the prefab itself, **NOT** an instance).
 		* Optionally check the `Use Global Data Manager` checkbox and set the `GlobalDataManager` prefab for the `Global Data Manager` property.
 		* Set the `game_states` XML file for the `Game States Graph` property.
 		* Set the `values` XML file for the `Game Data` property.
-		* Set the `levels` XML file for the `Game Levels` property.
+		* Set the `levels` XML file for the `Game Levels` property.[*]
-OK WITH EMPTY LEVELS TO START
-	* Save the prefab (as a variant, or replacing the original), and delete it in the *Hierarchy* panel.
+	* Save the prefab (as a variant), and delete it in the *Hierarchy* panel.

 	![Game Manager](./docs/images/gamemanager.jpg "Game Manager")

-..."**WILL** be replaced in some states"
-[*]: The `GameStateController` component is specific to each state, and can be replaced by an overridden script in the instantiated prefab of any state if desired (TODO: see below - link?).
+[*]: The **level tree** is not yet defined at this point, so an empty file can be used (it will be edited later when [creating the levels](TODO: LINK LEVELS)).
+**TODO:** check if OK to have no level defined at runtime?

 # States